ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond stared at the sword, remembering the sword's seeming transformation from iron to silver sword-steel.

 Thorek looked from the sword to the graves, then back to Gond.
 "I came seeking a paladin.
-I find a man who stands guard over the fallen, who bears the weight of their loss.
-I find someone willing to spend his own life force to heal the wounded, even when it costs him.
-I find a leader who grieves for those he could not save."
+I find a man who stands guard over his dead, who carries their loss like a shield.
+A man willing to burn out his own soul to heal the wounded, even when it nearly kills him.
+A leader who grieves for every soul he couldn't save."
 The dwarf's expression softened slightly.
-"I find a paladin, though one who has learned the hard way that even divine champions need allies."
+"I find a paladin, right enough.
+One who's learning the hard way that even a god's chosen champion can't walk the path without allies."

 "Allies?"
-Gond’s voice was flat.
+Gond echoed, the word tasting foreign on his tongue, still thick with grief.

 "The Iron Covenant has watched the corruption of the Marshal Order for two centuries," Thorek said, his voice carrying the weight of old anger.
 "We have seen Turin's teachings twisted to serve those who would enslave the innocent.
 It began when the kingdom banned worship of Gorlatch—the old evil god—and his followers went underground, infiltrating other orders.
 The corruption spread like poison through the ranks."
 His expression darkened.
 "We have waited for a sign that the old alliance between our peoples might be renewed."